danielpersdorf/imp_exp_refact/Readme.md

 ## The Refactoring of import_export

-In this little pet project a piece of legacy code, that i had to work with, is transformed
-from procedural, over a more object-oriented approach, to a modern way.
+In this little pet project a piece of legacy code is transformed from total procedural, over a more object-oriented approach, to a modern way.

-import_export is connected to an ERP system.
+import_export connects over the API to an ERP system which stores its data to a database.
+All the data of the ERP is also serializable to XML format.
-It`s main functions are:
+The main functions of imp_exp are:
-* imports business data from xml files into that ERP system
+* import business data from XML files into that ERP system
-* exports business data from ERP to xml files
+* export business data from ERP to XML files
-* update business data in ERP via xml files
+* update business data in ERP via XML files

 The original import_export was written in C# and without any UnitTests.
-For demo purposes i have build a model to work with in Java.
+To demonstrate certain aspects of the program I have built a model to work with in Java.
 I started this as a Spring project so all dependencies would already be there when we need them.
 That`s also why we already have a JUnitTest by default.

-To demonstrate certain aspects of the program i build in a very tiny ERP Model with some behaviours the program works with.
+For demo purposes I build in a very tiny ERP model with some behaviours the program works with.
-Those are used trough almost all models.
+Those are used trough almost all models, and it saves its data as Json files.

 The first simple model shows a sketch of the program in the kind of way we found it.
-A complete static / procedural program, wrong comments, dead code, HN, global variables, full of duplication on many layers, switch-case bubbles, no way of concurrency.
+A complete static, procedural program, wrong comments, dead code, HN, global variables, full of duplication on many layers, switch-case bubbles, no way of concurrency.

-After the first cleaning and following simple rules and principles, we had the next step.
+After the first cleaning and following simple rules and principles, we had the first step.
+Many small extracted functions.
+A sort of readable chunk of code.